Looking to elope or have a micro-wedding? Here's some expert advice from 3 local pros!

 What is some advice you’d give to your couples looking to elope:

 My advice is to write your own vows.
-There’s no audience, there’s no one to think about hearing what you’ve written to one another, and there's no performance--just a really special intimate moment of connection.
+There’s no audience, there’s no one to think about hearing what you’ve written to one another, and there's no performance - just a really special intimate moment of connection.
 You're only speaking to your partner and no one else.

 When I'm writing an elopement ceremony, its the same as any other ceremony.
 In an elopement ceremony, however, I'm only talking to the couple.
 I believe that it’s very powerful to have someone in an official capacity to listen to what you say your hopes and dreams are for your future together.
-Whether it be have a house, have children, adopt 50 dogs, or live in an Airstream.
-I reflect it back to you during your ceremony.
+Whether it be to have a house, have children, adopt 50 dogs, or live in an Airstream, I reflect it back to you during your ceremony.
 This is your happy ending, this is your happy future.
 Go and get that.

 People want the things that are said during the ceremony to matter.
 Through my couples questionnaire and interview process, I am able to draw out a couple's story and what makes them special and reflect that back to them in ceremony in an official capacity.
 It's a powerful experience to have something you know to be true in your heart, recognized as true out in the world.
 I look at all of my couples through a lens of love.
 I genuinely love all of my couples.

 One more tidbit of advice: I personally think that the sweetest thing about an elopement is that the two of you are doing it together.
-You arrive together, you’ve planned this moment together--so get ready together and prepare together.
+You arrive together, you’ve planned this moment together, so get ready together and prepare together.
 Getting ready together is caring and genuine.
 It’s one of the sweetest ways that an elopement day looks different than a traditional wedding day.
 I can imagine the couple growing old together and still helping each other get dressed in the morning, just like on the day they married.

 Thanks Allie, Tanti and Alisa for being awesome and sharing your point of view!